mariorojasac/masons-app-frontend/README.md

 ![Pecsboard](src/media/IMG_0333.PNG)

 # Getting Started
-You need to connect to your own database.
 Make sure Dependacies are installed.
 Sign up as a user and then log in.
 Dashboard will be the central hub that you will be able to access everything from.
 Enjoy the app!